leeb2828/Random-Quote-Generator_PY/README.md

 HTML, CSS, and Python Flask were used for this project.
 I wrote all of the backend with some modifications to the CSS.
 All of the quotes are fetched from an external json file.
 When the user clicks the "Show new quote" button on the top left of the screen, a new quote displays.
 The quote includes the author, source, and date.

 ![Project Image](proj_image.png)

+### How to test this project on different screen sizes
+Because I specified <b>host='0.0.0.0'</b> in the app.py file, you can view this project on other computers on the same network using the IP address of the computer running the server and the port number.
+In your browser, type in: <br />
+<IP address of the computer running the server>:3000 <br />
+Here is an example:<br />
+192.145.1.113:3000